colincummins/redlike/README.Docker.md

 The public entrypoint is the Network Load Balancer DNS name exposed as the `app_endpoint` output.
 The NLB security group allows client traffic only from the CIDR blocks supplied through `allowed_client_cidr_blocks`.

+The ECS task mounts EFS at `/data` and sets `ARCHIVE_PATH=/data/archive`, which matches the Compose persistence layout.
+When ECS stops a task during scale-down or deployment replacement, Redlike handles the shutdown signal and saves the archive to EFS.
+The next task loads the archive from the same path.

 ### Build and Push an Image